scikit-image/scikit-image/doc/source/development/dispatching.rst

 If the `can_has` function indicates that the backend wants to handle the call the `get_implementation(name)` function is called to get the implementation.
 This should return the function that implements the behaviour of the function `name` in scikit-image.
+The `name` parameter will contain the "full name" of the function.
+That is the public module name and the function name separated by a colon.
+The name for the `canny` function from the `feature` module would be `skimage.feature:canny`.

 Once the implementation has been retrieved from the backend it will be called with the arguments the user provided and it is expected to return the result of the computation.